demisto/content/docs/release_notes/README.md

 ## New ReleaseNotes Format

-Under `Releases/LatestRelease` folder, add a new file with the same name of the changed integrtion yml (or name of json file) with the extension of `.md`.
+Under the same path of the changed integrtion yml (or name of json file), add a new file with the same name with the suffix of `_changelog.md`.
 For example,
-If the changed file is `Integration/Alexa/Alexa.py` then create `Releases/LatestRelease/Alexa.md` with the release notes inside.
+- If the changed file is `Integration/Alexa/Alexa.py` then create `Integration/Alexa/Alexa.md` with the release notes inside.
+- If the changed file is `Playbooks/playbook-Phishing.yml` then create `Playbooks/playbook-Phishing_changelog.md` with the release notes inside.

-If the file already exists, add another note as a different bullet.
+If the file already exists, add another note as a different bullet at the start of the file.

 For example,
 ```
 Added 2 new commands: